 To help you navigate to these restaurants in Queretaro, I’ve pinned them all on the map below.
 It includes many other restaurants we had on our list but couldn’t get to.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.

 FINAL THOUGHTS ON THE FOOD IN QUERETARO